tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 <!-- Code reuse, separate of concerns, readability, easy to maintain,-->
 As such, {% cite post_clean_code_dirty_code --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %},
-entitled "Clean Code vs. Dirty Code: React Best Practices", enumarates 14 sections about best practices.
-Those sections are related to code standards, javascript features, naming variables and also about industry standard to follo when coding like DRY.
+entitled "Clean Code vs. Dirty Code: React Best Practices", enumerates 14 sections about best practices.
+Those sections are related to code standards, javascript features, naming variables and also about industry standard to follow when coding like DRY.

 ## Related work